Lower Body

 By Tiffany Bergin, C-IAYT · CIYT · Wisdom Library

 Yes — with your surgeon's clearance and a teacher who understands the specific precautions.
 Therapeutic yoga can be one of the most effective tools for hip replacement recovery, rebuilding strength, restoring range of motion, and retraining the nervous system to trust the new joint.
-The Iyengar tradition's use of props makes it possible to practice safely within post-surgical restrictions.
+The Iyengar tradition's use of props makes it possible to practice safely within post-surgical restrictions from the very first session.

 Frequently asked questions